 I visited Matka Canyon twice, in March and in May.
 It looked different both times of the year but each time it enchanted me and took my breath away with its beauty.
 I can only assume it is equally beautiful in autumn and wintertime and I hope I will have a chance to visit Matka Canyon then as well.

-The place is such a perfect nature getaway from the overwhelming Skopje (that I still adore, but it can be a lot to deal with) and I recommend everyone visiting the capital of Macedonia going to Matka Canyon as well.
+The place is such a perfect nature getaway from the overwhelming Skopje (that I still adore, but it can be a lot to deal with) and I recommend everyone visiting the capital of North Macedonia going to Matka Canyon as well.
 It is such a lovely place to see!

 Balkans are one of my favorite regions that I visited so many times I can’t count really.
-If you are planning a trip to Macedonia and the Balkans you might find these articles interesting and useful:
+If you are planning a trip to North Macedonia and the Balkans you might find these articles interesting and useful:

 - Alternative Skopje